What You Might Not Know about Jhāna & Samādhi

 Bhikkhu Cintita Dinsmore

 To me this is a ‘God-sent’ revelation.
 A ‘thank you’ is not enough.
 You have no idea how many books, articles and published and unpublished theses I ploughed through all these years, driven by this unsatisfied urge to get to the bottom of it all.
 Why?
 Because it affects my practice.
 Can you see and feel the sense of relief I have after reading the book?
+I find this book an oasis of wisdom and inspiration for those of us trapped by the concepts of jhānas.
+I could hardly put it down, nodding my head and internally screaming out YES through practically every argument and suggestion put up.

 Eugene Yong